hebatef/LCILP/README.md

-# Exploiting Local Clustering for Inductive Link Prediction in Knowledge Graphs
+# Locality-aware subgraphs for inductive link prediction in knowledge graphs

 ## Dependencies
 All the required packages can be installed by running